 Because of this, it’s essential that we fully understand what certain words mean and how they should be used before we actually use them.

-In this case, I’m talking about terms in the fitness world.
-Specifically coaching, training, and athletes.
+In this case, specifically, coaching, training, and athletes.

 Training and Working Out